-Centrally located between Dallas, Houston and Austin, Palestine boasts more than 1,800 historic sites (2nd to Galveston), including the award-winning Main Street District.
-Home to the Texas State Railroad and Dogwood Trails, Palestine is graced with stately homes, gorgeous scenic drives and a Texas friendly welcome that offers a true Southern experience.Named one of the top Travel Destinations in Texas by Texas Highways.
+Centrally located between Dallas, Houston and Austin, Palestine boasts more than 1,800 historic sites including the award-winning Main Street District.
+Home to the Texas State Railroad and Dogwood Trails, Palestine is graced with stately homes, gorgeous scenic drives and a Texas-friendly welcome that offers a true Southern experience.
+Palestine was named one of the Top Travel Destinations in Texas by Texas Highways.